zakuArbor/blog/_posts/personal/back-to-school/2021-06-22-going-back-to-school-4.md

 of my education.
 I have outlined what my goals are in a broad sense such as what grades I want to achieve after each academic year but my goals will be more refined as each quarter passes.
 I hope the goals and expectations I have laid out are realistic and achievable.
+Though my biggest hope is that I would not regret my decision to go back to school.
+The possibility of dropping out of school or doing terrible scares me a lot but I guess I'll have to try and see what happens.